 What are Non-Obvious Systemic Constraints?

-In Theory Of Constraints (TOC), Eli Goldratt explains how “constraints” in a system, for example a manufacturing plant, limit the throughput of the whole system (plant).
-In his later books, he talks more about “policy constraints” in non-manufacturing situations, and how these can be even more pernicious and deleterious to the throughput (effectiveness) of a system or organisation.
+In Theory Of Constraints (TOC), Eli Goldratt explains how “constraints” in a system such as a manufacturing plant, limit the throughput of the whole system (plant).
+In his later books, he talks more about “policy constraints” in non-manufacturing situations, and how these can be even more pernicious and damaging to the throughput (effectiveness) of a system or organisation.

 In that constraints, by the TOC definition, affect whole systems, we may reasonably regard all constraints as “systemic constraints”.